svylabs/stablebase/WHITEPAPER.md

 Withdrawal is facilitated through repayment of the borrowed SBD back to the protocol.

+## Origination Fee Rate
+Origination fee is initially set to 0%, and is dynamically updated based on average origination rate set by users, for example: In a period of high interest rates, origination fee can be changed to a higher number.
+The advantage of having an origination fee as opposed to interest rate is that the rewards are instant when people open Safes, whereas, interest rate returns take time to accrue.

+## Interest Rates
+Interest Rates are always set to 0%.
+This is to ensure the redemption process.
+Having an interest rate complicates the redemption process.

 # Stability Mechanism
 The stability of the stablecoin and protocol is ensured through three mechanisms: Liquidation, Redemption, and the Cash Reserve Ratio (CRR).